CruXUCLA/bci-smarthome/README.md

 [here](http://developer.choosemuse.com/sdk/android/getting-started-with-libmuse-android).
 Follow the guide to download Android Studio and run the app on your Android device.
 Make sure the Muse headset is on (the light should be on but not solid) and press refresh in the app.
 Once the device shows up, select it and press connect.
 Note that you should not connect the Muse headset directly to your phone via bluetooth connection; the app does that for you.

 ##### Setting Up Firebase
 Go to the [Firebase website](firebase.google.com) and set up your own Firebase Realtime Database.
 Near the top, you will see a link with the format https://example.firebaseio.com/.
 This is the hostname of the realtime database, and you will need it later to connect your Wifi module to Firebase.
 Under data, add a child with value false.
-We decided to call the child corresponding to our device LED1 and nested it under a child called devices.
+We decided to call the child corresponding to our device `LED1` and nested it under a child called `devices`.

 ##### Modifying the Muse App
 The first thing that you will need to do is connect your app to Firebase.
 In Android Studio, go to Tools > Firebase > Realtime Database and follow the instructions there to connect your app to Firebase.
 Once the app has been connected, add the following lines to the top of `MainActivity`.